-THIS DRYER IS EQUIPPED WITH A MANUALLY RESETTABLE OVER-TEMPERATURE THERMOSTAT located on the end of the burner housing above the gas valve.
-If the dryer ceases to operate, refer to your "Service Procedure and Parts Data" book for instructions.
+THIS DRYER IS EQUIPPED WITH AN OVER-TEMPERATURE THERMOSTAT located on the end of the burner housing above the gas valve.
+If the dryer cease to operate, refer to your "Service Procedure and Parts Data" book for instructions.

 CHECK THIS THERMOSTAT WHEN INSTALLING DRYER to assure it is not tripped.
 Impacts such as rough handling in shipment, may trip the thermostat.
-It may be reset by inserting a wooden (nonconductive) pencil or dowel through the bushing in the cover.
+It may be reset by inserting a wooden pencil or dowel through the bushing in the cover.